Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Real data application

 To illustrate that the multiple sources in the \textsc{ADNI} study contain complementary information, we compare the proposed method with the Lasso using only the \textsc{MRI}, \textsc{PET}, or gene expression variables in terms of prediction.
 We also compare the proposed method with the naive mean prediction method and Lasso using only the complete observations, where the naive mean prediction method uses the sample mean of the response variable calculated based on training sets for prediction.
 Specifically, we randomly hide $10\%$ of all the values of the response variable as testing responses $150$ times, and apply all the methods to the remaining data.
-In each replication, we calculate the prediction mean squared error $\sum_{1\le i \le T} (\hat{y}_i-y_i)^2/T$, where $y_i$ is a testing response, $\hat{y_i}$ is the corresponding predicted value, and $T$ is the number of testing responses.
+In each replication, we calculate the prediction mean squared error $\sum_{1\le i \le T} (\hat{y}_i-y_i)^2/T$, where $y_i$ is a testing response, $\hat{y}_i$ is the corresponding predicted value, and $T$ is the number of testing responses.
 We also compute improvement rates of the proposed method relative to other methods in terms of the prediction mean squared error, which is defined as $(PE_{\mathcal{M}}-PE_{\mathcal{P}})/PE_{\mathcal{P}}$, where $PE_{\mathcal{P}}$ and $PE_{\mathcal{M}}$ denote averages of the prediction mean squared errors of the proposed method and the method $\mathcal{M}$, respectively, based on the $150$ replications.

-As shown in Table \ref{prediction}, the proposed estimator $\hat{{\beta}}$ produces smaller prediction mean squared errors than other estimators, which indicates that the proposed method can achieve higher prediction accuracy than using data from only one source or using only complete cases.
-Specifically, the proposed method reduces the prediction mean squared errors of other methods by at least $10.6\%$.
-In particular, the improvement rate with respect to the Lasso method using only gene expression variables or using only complete cases is over $30\%$.
-Moreover, the standard deviation of the prediction mean squared errors of the proposed method is smaller than that of other methods, indicating that the proposed method is more stable.
+As shown in Table \ref{prediction}, the proposed estimator $\widehat{\bm{\beta}}$ produces smaller prediction mean squared errors than other estimators, which indicates that the proposed method can achieve higher prediction accuracy than using data from only one source or using only complete cases. { This implies that using all the data sources (MRI, PET, and Gene) by the proposed method can improve the prediction compared with using a subset of predictors; this is not over-fitting since the prediction errors in Table \ref{prediction} are testing errors instead of training errors.
+Thus, different data sources in the ADNI study contain complementary information and the proposed integration method is suitable in that respect. }